The Twist Endings

 - Both Shift 2 and Shift 3 ask you to tell everyone in your reviews that "The cc is a lie" referring to the "unlockable" bonus feature of playing as the character from the first game (He's dead, remember?) and how you hate that the secret character is Mel Gibson Fancy Pants Man, respectively.

-- Also, Trilby: The Art of Theft asks you to tell other players that beating every mission in a row using a suit that increases your visibility unlocks something.
-It doesn't.
+- Trilby: The Art of Theft asks you to lie to other players about what you unlock for beating every mission in a row using a suit that increases your visibility.
+You get nothing.

 - The creator of the adventure game "Diamonds In The Rough" asks the player not to reveal the ending.